[ Excerpts ]

-Once in the warehouse, he's been reduced to a mouse in a maze with the scent of cinnamon rolls leading him to a source food past the check out lines.
+But once in the warehouse, he'll been reduced to a mouse in a maze with the scent of cinnamon rolls leading him to a source food past the check out lines.

 This time when you find him, he'll probably be a sad, pale shell of a man, standing in a crowd of people with plates full of pizza and Swedish pastries.
 He'll look down at you with a shaky bottom lip and tell you he needs an ice cream but the line's too long and he doesn't know what to do.

 It won't be pretty.
 Learn from my mistakes and do the following:

 - Explain to him what going into IKEA will be like and make sure he understands he won't be seeing daylight for some time.

 - Make a short list of things you're looking for.
 Without one you'll suffer from over exposure and risk a panic attack.

 - Avoid doing two warehouse stores in one day.
 Unless you're trained suburbanites with a built up stamina.

 - And bring something sugary in your purse.
 When he starts to get cranky, give him a juice box or maybe even a piece of candy.